andrewcmyers/prelatex/README.md

 of Java than your default installation of Java.
 Try setting the environment variable `JAVA_HOME` to the appropriate Java installation (which must be at least version 17).

-preLaTeX has a number of options for controlling how the file is interpreted.
-Typically, you will want a configuration file (the --config option) to define how to handle various packages.
-You may also want to define a prefix .tex file to override some of the definitions.
-So a typical invocation might look like:

-    prelatex --config config.pltx overrides.tex top.tex

 You can also install the prelatex script on your system by running `gradle install`.
 This needs to be run using `sudo` so the necessary files can be copied.